zackharley/gcloud-datastore/README.md

 });
 ```
 ### removeAll(callback)
+A function used to remove all of the queries from the queue.
+This function acts in a similar manner to the `getAll` function, but empties the queue as well as retrieving all of the queries currently in the queue.
+__Parameters__
+* `callback(error, queries)` - A callback that returns any errors that occured while trying to retrieve and remove the queries stored in the queue or `null`, and an array containing all of the queries currently in the queue (or null if there were errors).

 **Note** that while this function does take a callback function, the operations it performs are *synchronous*, so the callback is not always necessary.